 In order to gather information from the test subjects in preparation and during the flight tests, two types of questionnaires were used.
-One being a pre-flight questionnaire intended to determine general information about the motion sickness history of the test subject in question and a second in-flight questionnaire which the test subject filled out during the flight tests in order to indicate the motion sickness state.
+One is a preflight questionnaire intended to determine general information about the motion sickness history of the test subject in question and the second in-flight questionnaire which the test subject filled out during the flight tests in order to indicate the motion sickness state.

-The pre-flight questionnaire is largely based on the motion sickness history questionnaire by Griffin and Howarth (Ref.
-16) which was adopted and slighty extended.
-The original motion sickness history questionnaire was designed in order to determine the personal susceptibility to motion sickness of an individual via a total of 15 questions regarding their travel behavior on relevant modes of transport such as cars, buses, coaches, small boats etc., the occurrence of any motion sickness symptoms during these travels and general health of the subjects.
-These questionnaires were adapted by translating it to german, and furthermore including a category named "Helicopters".
-Additionally, the category aeroplanes was split into a category for small aircraft, e.g. general aviation aircraft and commercial airplanes.
+The preflight questionnaire is largely based on the motion sickness history questionnaire by Griffin and Howarth (Ref.
+16), which was adopted and slightly extended.
+The original motion sickness history questionnaire was designed in order to determine the personal susceptibility to motion sickness of an individual via a total of 15 questions regarding their travel behavior on relevant modes of transport such as cars, buses, coaches, small boats, etc., the occurrence of any motion sickness symptoms during these travels and general health of the subjects.
+These questionnaires were adapted by translating them into German, and furthermore including a category named "Helicopters."
+Additionally, the category of aeroplanes was split into a category for small aircraft, for example, general aviation aircraft and commercial airplanes.

-The questionnaire from (Ref.
-16) is supplemented with a methodology of assessing the given answers via a set of measures, regarding the susceptibility of the given individual.
-For this, a number of metrics are calculated such as "Travel frequency in the past year" $(T{(yr.)})$ , "Vomiting frequency while traveling in the past year" $(V{travel(yr.)})$ or "Illness susceptibility in transport in the past year" $I{susc.(yr.)}$ to name a few.
+The questionnaire from Ref.
+16 is supplemented with a methodology of assessing the given answers via a set of measures, regarding the susceptibility of the given individual.
+For this, a number of metrics are calculated such as "Travel frequency in the past year" ($T{(yr.)}$), "Vomiting frequency while traveling in the past year" ($V{travel(yr.)}$), or "Illness susceptibility in transport in the past year" $I{susc.(yr.)}$ to name a few.